coursemaster44/Section-12/README.md

 $ git push
 ```

-**Step 24.Go back to our pipeline and see that it is started for change**
+**Step 24.Go back to Pipeline and see that it is started for change**
 - See the latest commit - "changed index color for cp-ebs "
 - Monitor all stages Build>Source>Deploy